meinside/telegram-bot-opencv/README.md

 It captures an image through Raspberry Pi camera module,

-detect and mark faces it it, and print the final image to STDOUT.
+detect and mark faces in it, and print the final image to STDOUT.

 The bot will execute this script, get bytes of the result, and respond back to the user.